bili9blood/PotBilibili/danmaku2ass_native/README.md

 # Features

-Convert comments to ASS subtitle，you can play it with most of media players.
+Convrt comments to ASS subtitle，you can play it with most of media players.

 Written in C ++, convert ten thousand comments just 0.05 seconds, not depend on any third-party libraries, easily to embed.